 The Data Controller for all personal data collected by us is London Chamber of Commerce and Industry (company number 15993) whose registered office is at 33 Queen Street, London EC4R 1AP.
 We are responsible for deciding what data we collect and how we hold and use your personal data.
 We will implement appropriate data security measures for protecting the data from unauthorised access and loss as laid out in the Security section of this Policy.

 We collect and maintain a variety of personally identifiable information but only when there is a legitimate business requirement, we are exercising official authority (as in the issuing and processing of export documentation) or when such information is provided on a voluntary basis.

 Information you give us may include your name, address, email address and phone number; financial, credit card information; personal description and photograph; interests and preferences; professional information (such as but not limited to your job title and details of your employer) and any other information we may ask for which is relevant to your enquiry or request for information or services.

 You may give us information about you by corresponding with us by phone, e-mail or in person, or by filling in forms on our website www.londonchamber.co.uk.
-This includes information you provide when you enquire about or book on our events, trade missions or training courses; enquire about or use our export documentation services; enquire about membership benefits or join membership; enter a competition, promotion or survey; provide a case study, testimonial or media comment; request a magazine, report or newsletter; register to use or place an order on our website; participate in discussion boards or other social media functions or apply for a job with us.
+This includes information you provide when you enquire about or book on our events, trade missions or training courses; enquire about or use our export documentation services; enquire about membership benefits, join membership or our community; enter a competition, promotion or survey; provide a case study, testimonial or media comment; request a magazine, report or newsletter; register to use or place an order on our website; participate in discussion boards or other social media functions or apply for a job with us.